Ingesting Data

 and not store them in the dataset.

-in the correct format, we can ingest it into the Tilebox dataset collection.
+in the correct format, you can ingest it into the Tilebox dataset collection.

 Copying or moving data